-From 2011 to 2021Pieridae has been focused on becoming the first Canadian owned liquefied natural gas ("LNG") producer to integrate (a) upstream natural gas resource development and production from its western Canadian asset base and (b) midstream activities consisting primarily of raw natural gas processing and transportation of the treated natural gas by pipeline to the site of the proposed Goldboro LNG Facility where further processing and liquification would produce LNG for sale to customers for export..
-In July 2021, the Company publicly announced that after many years of effort and progress toward realizing its strategy of becoming an integrated LNG entity, we were not able to meet the key conditions necessary to make a positive final investment decision ("FID") on the Project in the scope and configuration previously contemplated.
-As a result, the Project was suspended.
+From 2011 to 2021_Pieridae had been focused on progressing an integrated LNG strategy by combining upstream natural gas resource development and production from its western Canadian asset with raw natural gas processing and transportation of the treated natural gas by pipeline to the site of the proposed Goldboro, Nova Scotia LNG Facility,-where further processing and liquification would produce LNG for sale to customers for export.
+In July 2021, the Company announced that it was not able to meet the key conditions necessary to make a positive final investment decision ("FID") on the project in the scope and configuration previously contemplated.
+As a result, the project was suspended-, and its strategy pivoted toward sustaining and growing interrelated and complimentary upstream exploration and production ("E&P") and midstream gathering & processing ("G&P") businesses in western Canada.